ziqni-tech/ziqni-admin-sdks/csharp/docs/FileObjectsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new FileObjectsApi(Configuration.Default);
-            var id = new List<string>(); // List<string> | The unique identifiers of the resources (optional)
+            var id = new List<string>?(); // List<string>? | The unique identifiers of the resources (optional)
-            var body = new QueryRequest(); // QueryRequest | Delete file objects inside a repository from Ziqni by unique file by unique object ID's or any other POST body parameters using the POST method (optional)
+            var body = new QueryRequest?(); // QueryRequest? | Delete file objects inside a repository from Ziqni by unique file by unique object ID's or any other POST body parameters using the POST method (optional)

             try
             {